 the beauty & diversity of authentic martial arts fighting styles?

-Our favorite characters of fighting games represent our deep-rooted passion.
+Our favorite characters of Fighting Games represent our deep-rooted passion.

-Do you admire the
+Do you embrace the

-"Artistic Side" of fighting games?
+"Artistic Side" of Fighting Games?

-Are you searching of the best
+Are you searching for the best Fighting Game Artwork, Images, or Animated GIFs?

-Are you an artist, admirer of fighting game
+Are you an artist, admirer of Fighting Game

 lore, cosplayer, or game developer?

-If you are "new" to the fighting game community and
+If you are "new" to the Fighting Game Community and

-eager to learn more...
+are willing to learn more...

-Fighting games have a rich and vibrant 30+ year history.
+Fighting Games have a rich and vibrant 30+ year history.

-TFG is a great place to start.
+TFG is a great place to start... or reminisce.

-Are you interested in learning about specific fighting games
+Are you interested in learning about specific Fighting Games

-Every true fighting game and fighting game character is here.
+Every true Fighting Game and Fighting Game character is here.

 is a graphics intensive